tomara-x/quartz/README.md

     - node: 1 in, 1 out (it passes audio through)
     - create a monitor node. sets the value of this circle's num to the latest sample that passed through this node
 - `timer()`
-    - this one's weird (might delete later) (has to be stacked with another node and sets self's num to the time..
+    - when stacked with another node, this will maintain the current time of that node in this circle's number
 - `get()`
     - node: 1 in (index), 1 out (value)
     - copies this circle's array into node so it can be indexed at audio-rate. input is index, output is the value at that index